wso2/docs-security/.announcement-templates/<year>-<advisory_id>.md

 #### Support Subscription Holders

+Update your product to the specified update level—or a higher update level—to apply the fix.

 !!! info todo
     **WSO2 Support Subscription Holders may use [WSO2 Updates](https://wso2.com/updates/) in order to apply the fix.**